JaKooLit/Hyprland-Dots/README.md

 ### 💥 Copying / Installation / Update instructions 💥
 - [`MORE INFO HERE`](https://github.com/JaKooLit/Hyprland-Dots/wiki/Install_&_Update)
 > [!Note]
-> The auto copy script "copy.sh" will create backups of intended folders to be copied.
+> The auto copy script "copy.sh" will create backups of intended directories to be copied.
 However, still a good idea to manually backup just incase script failed to backup!
 - clone this repo by using git.
 Change directory, make executable and run the script

 > to download from Master branch